 Are U-Turns Illegal in Florida?
 Understanding the Laws and Risks in Fort Myers

 Are U-turns illegal in Florida?
-This question often perplexes drivers navigating Fort Myer's roadways.
+This question often perplexes drivers navigating Fort Myers's roadways.
 Understanding Florida U-turn laws is crucial for your safety and to avoid traffic violations.
 U-turns in Florida are generally legal, but there are specific situations and locations where they're prohibited.

 In this article, we'll explore the legal framework for U-turns in Florida, common locations for U-turn accidents, and how fault is determined in these incidents.
 We'll also discuss your legal options if you're involved in a U-turn accident.
 By the end, you'll have a clear understanding of Florida traffic laws regarding U-turns, helping you make safer decisions on the road.